-Recent (2017) south Puget Sound regional needs assessments have identified food system infrastructure gaps, suggesting a need for dry, refrigerated and frozen storage, food processing facilities, grain mill capacity, and a warehouse for aggregation, distribution and collective marketing.
+Regional South Puget Sound needs assessments identified food system infrastructure gaps, including for dry, refrigerated and frozen storage, food processing facilities, grain handling and storage, and aggregation, distribution for collective marketing.
 Among other problems, lack of farm infrastructure in the region is dampening market opportunities, and likely contributing to long-term loss of farmland.
 Since 1950, farmland has dropped from 170,640 to 76,000 acres in Thurston County, and from 304,253 to 132,839 in Lewis County.
-This project is exploring the potential of a vegetable processing facility to expand market access for crop producers in the south Puget Sound.
-This research project consists of a market and processing line analysis for a frozen food processing facility.
-Work in 2018 will evaluate buyers at farmers markets, hospital and school cafeterias, customers of box subscription programs, and others.
-For more information on this work, please contact Stephen Bramwell at WSU Thurston County Extension: email@example.com.
+This project is exploring the potential of a vegetable processing facility to expand market access for crop producers in the region.
+Thanks to Port of Olympia for 2018-2020 funding for this project.

 Value-Add Food Processing Facility Market Analysis